Setting Up Shopify Payments: Everything You Need To Know

 Shopify's built-in payment processing feature allows you to accept credit card payments, and could be a money-saving addition to your Shopify store.

-For this post, however, we’re going to zoom in on one important part of Shopify’s infrastructure.
+For this post, however, we’re going to focus on one important part of Shopify’s infrastructure: its role as one of the best credit card processing companies.
 Welcome to our deep dive into Shopify Payments.

 Table of Contents

 - Choosing Additional Shopify Payment Methods

 - How Much Does Shopify Payments Cost?

 - Shopify Payouts: When & How Does Shopify Pay You?

 - Linking Shopify & Your Bank Account

 - Shopify Prohibited Items: What You Can & Can’t Sell With Shopify Payments